-K13.10.3P Each examiner shall read and examine the thesis/collection of published work and submit, on the designated form, an independent preliminary report before any viva voce examination is held.
+Each examiner shall read and examine the thesis/collection of published work and submit, on the designated form, an independent preliminary report before any viva voce examination is held.
 In the preliminary report each examiner shall consider whether the thesis/collection of published works, prima facie, satisfies the requirements of the degree.
 The report shall give the examiner's recommendations on:

-- a. whether the submission provides a sufficient basis on which to proceed to the oral examination; - b. if it does, what issues should be explored with the candidate at the oral examination; - c. if it does not, the merits and deficiencies of the submission and the reasons why an oral examination should not take place; - d. a provisional recommendation as to whether the proposed title is appropriate.
+- a. what issues should be explored with the candidate at the oral examination; - b. the merits and deficiencies of the submission - c. a provisional recommendation as to whether the proposed title is appropriate.